xeolabs/xeometry-guide/cameraProjections.md

 # Camera Projections

-You can switch the camera between perspective and orthographic projection at any time.
+You can switch the camera between perspective and orthographic projections at any time.

 ### Examples